 Yes, drinking vinegar sounds like an absolute horror.
 But there are countless ways to dilute it and make it more tasty.
 It’s completely worth it to try due to its status as a time-honored, affordable wonder remedy.
 Raw, unpasteurized brands are the only way to go for health consumption.
 The enzymes in apple cider vinegar can reduce heartburn and candida issues, promote a healthy gut bacteria balance, lower glucose levels, and help you maintain a normal weight.
 To cut the harsh taste, I recommend you mix a tablespoon of apple cider vinegar into your daily glass of herbal tea or combine it with a few shakes of ginger powder, ice and water.
 I also find that lemon and honey are fabulous for softening the acerbic snap of vinegar.

-These drinks are fantastic additions to any healthy, clean and sober lifestyle.
+These alcohol free drinks are fantastic additions to any healthy, clean and sober lifestyle.
 They’ll give vigor to your recovery journey and lift your health to peak levels.
 Add them to your exercise and quality eating regime and enjoy feeling great!
 For more sobriety tips and tricks, contact Morningside Recovery at 855-631-2135.
 Our aftercare program is full of ways to make recovery rewarding and fun!

 By Angela Lambert